“Overambitious” young leaders quitting Cong as they feel party won’t come to power soon: Adhir

 If that were the case, he would not have lost his Lok Sabha seat, the veteran Congress leader said.

-Pilot was removed as deputy chief minister and Rajasthan Congress president after he revolted against Gehlot, a representative of the old guard in the Congress.
+Mr. Pilot was removed as deputy chief minister and Rajasthan Congress president after he revolted against Mr. Gehlot, a representative of the old guard in the Congress.

 He has neither left the party nor been expelled.

-Former union minister Milind Deora, one of the young faces in the Congress had last year proposed Pilot and Scindia for the post of the party’s national president.
+Former union minister Milind Deora, one of the young faces in the Congress had last year proposed Mr. Pilot and Mr. Scindia for the post of the party’s national president.

 “In my view, Sachin Pilot and Jyotiraditya Scindia have all these qualities and can provide strength to the organisation and vigour to the opposition space,” he had said.

-He dismissed as “untrue” suggestions that Scindia and Pilot were sidelined as they could pose a threat to Rahul Gandhi’s leadership.
+He dismissed as “untrue” suggestions that Mr. Scindia and Mr. Pilot were sidelined as they could pose a threat to Rahul Gandhi’s leadership.

 When asked whether the problems the Congress is facing stemmed from a leadership crisis, the five-time MP from West Bengals Beharampore said the party is just going through a bad, rough patch, which is quite common in politics.